Will You Give Me Love In Return?

 The issue of reciprocity is central to love.
 Mutual attraction is for both sexes a most highly valued characteristic in a potential mate.
 People like to hear that they are desired.
 The lover wants to be loved in return, to be kissed as well as to kiss.
-The lover is ready to be committed, but expects to find similar commitment in the beloved's attitude.
+The lover is ready to be committed but expects to find a similar commitment to the beloved's attitude.

 The issue of reciprocity is less dominant in parental love.
-A mother can love her son even if at this point in his life the son is extremely ungrateful.
-At the heart of parental of love is responsibility, rather than reciprocity; nevertheless, reciprocity does play a part here as well, though to a lesser extent than in romantic love.
+A mother can love her son even if, at this point in his life, the son is extremely ungrateful.
+At the heart of parental love is responsibility, rather than reciprocity; nevertheless, reciprocity does play a part here as well, though to a lesser extent than in romantic love.

 Adhering to Romantic Ideology further complicates and intensifies the painful situation of the rejected person.
-In such a case, it is harder to interpret romantic rejection as a normal behavior which could happen to anyone.
+In such a case, it is harder to interpret romantic rejection as normal behavior that could happen to anyone.
 There is no normative framework in which the rejected lover can find consolation.
-On the contrary, the framework he or she believes in denies such an option, as the Carpenters ask about the reason why the sun goes on shining and the sea rushes to shore: "Don't they know it's the end of the world, because you don't love me anymore?"
+On the contrary, the framework he or she believes in denies such an option, as the Carpenters ask about the reason why the sun goes on shining, and the sea rushes to shore: "Don't they know it's the end of the world because you don't love me anymore?"